 Walker entered the Curtis Institute of Music, and in 1945 became its first black student to graduate.
 He studied under Serkin, Horszowski, Piatigorsky, and Primrose.
 That year his New York debut recital in Town Hall was followed with another debut where he played 3rd Piano Concerto of Rachmaninoff with the Philadelphia Orchestra.
 Walker then attended Eastman School of Music where he received a Doctor of Musical Arts Degree in 1956.
 In 1957 he traveled to study in France including privately with Nadea Boulanger.

-His academic appointments include professorships at Smith College, the University of Colorado, and the University of Delaware where he held the first Minority Chair at that institution.
+His academic appointments include professorships at Smith College in Massachusetts, the University of Colorado, and the University of Delaware where he held the first Minority Chair at that institution.
 He was appointed Chair of the Music Department, Rutgers University-Newark in 1975.
 He became a Distinguished Professor there in 1976 and retired from its faculty in 1992.

 Over his career Walker published over 90 works including sonatas for piano, a mass cantata, songs, organ pieces, choral works, sonatas for cello, violin and viola, and works for brass and woodwinds.
 Paul Kapp, at General Music Publishing, was first to publish the bulk of his work in 1971.
 Publication with General Music Publishing, a leading classical music publishing house, was crucial to his finally gaining critical recognition.
 In the 1970s African American conductor Paul Freeman began to issue recordings of Walker’s orchestral music.
 Natalie Hinderas, a leading African American pianist, also championed his piano works on her national tours.
 Commissions began to arrive from symphony orchestras and many others, followed by performances and recordings.
 Walker’s Lyric for Strings, written in 1941 as a memorial to his grandmother, is the most frequently performed music by a living American composer.